MovingBlocks/movingblocks.github.com/README.md

 If the token expires, you can follow the ["How to fix an expired GitHub Action token"](https://github.com/MovingBlocks/Terasology/wiki/Maintenance#how-to-fix-an-expired-github-action-token) instructions with the following adjustments:
 * the token required for the custom source plugin does not require additional scopes, which means you can skip step 2
-* steps 4 and 5 should be performed in the [ModuleSite repository settings](https://github.com/MovingBlocks/ModuleSite/settings/secrets/actions) on the `MODULE_FETCH_GITHUB_TOKEN` secret
+* steps 4 and 5 should be performed in the [ModuleSite repository settings for actions](https://github.com/MovingBlocks/ModuleSite/settings/secrets/actions) and in the [ModuleSite repository settings for dependabot](https://github.com/MovingBlocks/ModuleSite/settings/secrets/dependabot) on the respective `MODULE_FETCH_GITHUB_TOKEN` secrets

 To build the website, run